 Church Hill – raking off mown grass.
 Nettles pulled from a thicket area.

-Late summer mowing on Church Hill to improve grassland quality
+Late summer mowing on Church Hil to improve grassland quality